-The principal activity of the Group during the period was the hire of cranes and hoists.
+The principal activity of the Group during the period was the hire and sale of cranes and hoists and the provision of labour hire.

 There were no significant changes in the nature of the Company's principal activity during the period.